+Important: We updated this article in May 2022 with the most current statistics and policy data available.
 If you suffer from chronic pain, you may occasionally feel a sense of hopelessness — but don’t despair.
 First of all, you’re definitely not alone, and it is possible to get monthly Social Security disability for chronic pain.
-The U.S. Centers for Disease Control conducted a National Health Interview Survey (NHIS) asking Americans to describe their pain issues.
-The survey found an estimated 25.3 million adults (11.2%) experienced daily pain for the last three months.
-In fact, nearly 40 million adults (17.6%) reported they suffered severe pain levels.
+The U.S. Centers for Disease Control conducted a 2019 National Health Interview Survey (NHIS) asking Americans to describe their pain issues.
+The survey found an estimated 50.2 million adults (20.5%) experienced daily pain most days.
+Worse, 10% of U.S. adults (24.4 million people) had chronic pain so severe it limited their ability to work.

 Chronic Pain Affects More Americans Than Most People Realize

 Unfortunately, many different injuries, illnesses and diseases can cause chronic, debilitating pain.
 Chronic pain may arise from a singular cause, such as a surgical procedure or radiation treatment for cancer.
 But there are also several disabling conditions where chronic pain is the primary symptom, like fibromyalgia or a herniated disc.

 The truth is, chronic pain affects more Americans than diabetes, heart disease, and cancer combined.

 Fortunately, there is help available for Americans who suffer from this very common problem.
 The three conditions that most frequently qualify for Social Security disability for chronic pain include:

 In addition, applicants with shingles may also wish to file a disability for chronic pain benefits claim.
 Read on for information on how to qualify and see if you may be eligible for disability for chronic pain.